Garden of Eden: Sumeria and ancient Greece; Renaissance

 A number of parallel concepts to the biblical Garden of Eden exist in various other religions and mythologies.
 Dilmun in the Sumerian story of Enki and Ninhursag is a paradisaical abode of the immortals, where sickness and death were unknown.
 The garden of the Hesperides in Greek mythology was also somewhat similar to the Jewish concept of the Garden of Eden, and by the 16th century a larger intellectual association was made in the Cranach painting.
-In this painting, only the action that takes place there identifies the setting as distinct from the Garden of the Hesperides, with its golden fruit.